MOohTus/ODAMNet/docs/source/pages/analysis/usecase2.rst

 Running RWR with data provided by user
 -----------------------------------------

-Target genes file is given using ``--targetGenesFile`` parameter.
-IT contains list of vitamin A target genes [:ref:`FORMAT <targetGenesFile>`].
+**Target genes file** is given using ``--targetGenesFile`` parameter.
+It contains list of vitamin A target genes [:ref:`FORMAT <targetGenesFile>`].

-MultiXrank needs as input a configuration file (``--configPath``) that contains path of networks and analysis parameters.
+multiXrank needs as input a configuration file (``--configPath``) that contains path of networks and analysis parameters.
 We used multiXrank with default parameters.

-We provided a name file to save vitamin A target genes (i.e. seeds) ``--sifFileName useCases/InputData/seeds.txt`` and also a SIF file name (``--sifFileName``) to save the top nodes based on RWR score (``--top 20``).
+We provide a name file to save vitamin A target genes (i.e. seeds) ``--seedsFile useCases/InputData/seeds.txt`` and also a SIF file name (``--sifFileName``) to save the top nodes based on RWR score (``--top 20``).

 Results files are saved into ``useCases/OutputResults_useCase2/`` folder.